Can I get credit for an internship?

 Internship Credit for International Students

-If you are an international student, you need to apply for Curricular Practical Training (CPT) through the Tufts International Center in order to do an internship for credit through FMS.
-To apply for CPT, please visit the International Center’s web page on Off Campus Employment.
+If you are an international student, you must apply for Curricular Practical Training (CPT) through the Tufts International Center in order to do an internship for credit through FMS.
+You may not begin work at your internship until you receive CPT approval.

 For more information, contact the International Center.